NateDunne/Learn-CLI-with-LTC/README.md

 In the initial set-up for AWS CLI I ran into an issue where I was unable to ssh into the remote server because I didn't have the proper keys

 To get around this I did the following:

 1.)
 Went to the Amazon Web Services console

 2.)
-Clicked your account name in the top right corner 3.)
-Select Security Credentials from the drop-down list 4.)
+Clicked your account name in the top right corner

+3.)
+Select Security Credentials from the drop-down list

+4.)
 Clicked Continue to Security Credentials

 5.)
 Expand Access Keys

 6.)
 Clicked Create New Access Key

 7.)
 Clicked Show Access Key

 8.)
-Ran the following command [aws configure] and input my keys
+Ran the following command ''' aws configure ''' and input my keys

 Hooray!
 We are in!